Video Games

 Maurice585★★★★Jan 2026

 2007 was the peak and it only took Blizzard twenty years to agree with me.
 Flying mounts, Kara, arena before they ruined it with inflation.
-Docked a star because the anniversary servers will get botted to death like every fresh realm since 2019.
+Docked a star because the anniversary servers will get botted to death like every fresh server since 2019.

 BoringCode★★★★★Dec 2025